opsresearch/cl-marklogic/subsystem/ml-optimizer/README.md

 # ml-optimizer
-Subsystem - Application to optimize MarkLogic clusters.
+Application for optimizing MarkLogic Server clusters.

 Tested with SBCL and ABCL.